ArizoftGames/war-eagles-digital/Docs/Guidelines.md

   2. Test audio and video functionality at runtime at the time of implementation.
   3. Add NUnit tests for key methods.
   4. Playtest gameplay phases as created/implemented in Godot editor.
-  5. Monitor 60 FPS target with 40 aircraft, 10 zones, 20 AA units using profiler.
+  5. Monitor 60 FPS target using profiler.
+  7. QueueFree() is a useful resource management technique and complies with Efficiency guidelines.
+However, in some cases, its aggressive nature can interfere with code execution.
+Removing QueueFree() and substituting alternative resource management should be eliminated as a potential fix early in the debugging process in cases where it's been used.

 - **My Role**:
   1. Provide unit test examples and playtest scenarios.
   2. Guide bug tracking and profiler usage.